 Naturally, no one can guarantee complete recovery, but it’s a place to start.

 Another tool to consider is GetDataBack.
 It’s not free, but the free demo version should allow you to determine if the utility will be able to recover anything.
 If so, the tool might be well worth it.
 From their feature list: “GetDataBack will recover your data if the hard drive’s partition table, boot record, FAT/MFT or root directory are lost or damaged …”

-This would have been moot if…
+This all would be moot if…

-Remember the rule of thumb: if it’s only in one place it’s not backed up.
+Remember the rule of thumb: if it’s only in one place, it’s not backed up.

-Hard drives do fail and often without warning.
+Hard drives do fail, and often without warning.
 That can result in complete data loss.

 Whether or not you recover your data this time, resolve to put a backup strategy into place so that the next time that there’s an issue (and please trust me, there will be a next time) the solution is simple: just restore your most recent backup.

 If you found this article helpful, I'm sure you'll also love Confident Computing!
 My weekly email newsletter is full of articles that help you solve problems, stay safe, and give you more confidence with technology.
 Subscribe now and I'll see you there soon,